marcwiest/primera/README.md

+**Primera Theme**

+---

+See `./vendor/illuminate/support/helpers.php` for additional helper functions.

+---

+OLD DOCS:
 **A WordPress starter theme with support for SCSS, PostCSS, ES2015, BrowserSync and Gulp.**

----

 **Note:** Using this theme requires you to have [Node](https://nodejs.org/) & [Composer](#) installed.